 A: These events are rare.
-At this time, nearly 90% of the physicians being actively monitored by WPHP are unknown to WMC.
+Currently, around 85% of the physicians in WPHP health support agreements are unknown to WMC.
 Over half that are known to WMC were referred by WMC to WPHP when an investigation revealed a potentially impairing health condition.
 Usually these are cases in which no one called WPHP when concerns of impairment came to light and eventually someone called WMC instead.
 Historically, WPHP reporting obligation has been triggered for less than 5% of participants annually.

 Q: What happens if I do not call and make a report?
 A: When impairment is suspected, not making a report risks unsafe care.
 Failing to act also needlessly jeopardizes the career of a colleague where adverse professional consequences can be avoided or minimized through therapeutic intervention.
-Finally, if it is shown that you knew there was a concern for impairment and failed to act, you may be exposed to legal risk from the Department of Health or a malpractice suit.
-Both the Washington State Medical Association and the American
+Finally, if it is shown that you knew there was a concern for impairment and failed to act, you may be exposed to legal risk from the DOH or a civil liability action.
+Both the Washington State Medical Association and the American Medical Association recognize that physicians have an ethical obligation to report impaired and potentially impaired colleagues.